Eating Donburi dish

 Donburi means "bowl".

-Donburi are the dishes that cooked ingredients are put on rice in a bowl.
+Donburi as a Japanese food is a dish that cooked ingredients are put on rice in a donburi bowl.

 Because they are very convenient dishes, we eat donburi as lunch or the meal when we don't have enough time to enjoy our meal.